mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 {{< extlink "http://ddollar.github.io/foreman/" "foreman" >}}.
 foreman manages running multiple processes in a single command.
-Each process is given a label (like `web`) and all logging is funnelled to a single terminal window.
+Each process is given a label (like `web`) and all logging is funneled to a single terminal window.

 You define the processes to run in a `Profile`